Speed gives me what I need!

 People push the button and feel instant relief because they are in control of their environment.
 In fact, many of these magical buttons are just plants that serve as a calming decoy.

 What did we learn from this?
 People want fast-loading pages.

 So, by now you probably have an idea why it definitely makes sense to improve your page speed.

 One of the main reasons includes users.
 Potential clients/customers can get pretty frustrated if your site isn’t functioning smoothly.
 Furthermore in a world where everyone is competing to be on the first page users are probably already accustomed to web pages that have everything under control.

 Meaning that if your webpage isn’t running smoothly and according to plan, potential customers might think your page isn’t relevant or serious enough.

-Furthermore, it increases your SEO performance so much.
-Just like we mentioned before there are many things that go into SEO optimization and one of them is page speed that is directly correlated to all the other aspects of SEO making a tight web.
+Furthermore, it has a major role in boosting your search engine optimization (SEO) performance.
+Just like we mentioned before, there are many things that go into SEO optimization and one of them is page loading speed which is directly correlated to all the other aspects of SEO making a tight web.
 Get it?
 Web.
 Nevermind.

 We are going to cover the most common problems that websites have.

 It’s no secret that larger image files take longer to load.
 That’s true on any electronic device even off the web.
 High-quality images that are large in size are hugely degrading page speed and therefore are frustrating visitors who are waiting for the page to load.